julischa/Rijks-Museum-JS/readme.md

 <h1>Rijks Museum API</h1>

 This is a website for the Rijks Museum Amsterdam, created as part of a web development course.
-The website includes information about the museum's exhibitions-
+The website includes information about the museum's exhibitions and artists.

 <h1>Technologies Used</h1>